 So what to say?
 What a year, year zero!
 It feels a bit like a leap year, but instead of moving forward, we remain in a purgatory-esque state of struggle, suffering, restriction and repetition with pockets of joy.
 I think it was around January this year when I finally felt as though I had had enough.
 I miss seeing my friends and giving them a cuddle.
-I miss having the opportunity to do something even though I probably can’t be bothered to leave the house.
-It’s bit like someone I know who lives in the Smoke (LDN) but seldom leaves their living room, I don’t get it… but anyway.
+I miss having the opportunity to do something even though I probably won’t leave the house.

 I’ve entered my second year of teaching at Royal Birmingham Conservatoire’s Junior Conservatoire which has been a nice challenge.
-I really care about my students’ development and randomly spend time pondering about how best to teach them, how do I encourage them to do better without discouraging them when I highlight areas of development?
+I care deeply about my students’ development and often ponder about the best way to support their growth, how do I encourage them to do better without discouraging them when I highlight areas of development?
 How do I elicit from them their own ideas to move their pieces in a direction that serves the aims of their musical creations?
 How do I do this on Zoom?
 How do I make that connection?
-Oof!
-The first stage is to ensure my life condition is high enough to absorb any of their angst and transform it into something workable.

 Currently reading up on the notion of black aesthetics… Is it a thing?
 Is it possible?
 Is it too reductionist to group black creativity/expression into one mode of philosophical thought when Africa and the African disapora is hugggeeeee?
 Time to launch into some research and find out, eh.
 Loving this beautiful book by Paul Taylor, Black is Beautiful: A Philosophy of Black Aesthetics

-As an introvert/extrovert, I’ve realised I’m actually built for this, strangely enough.
-The crisis has made me feel much calmer and I know I’m not alone with these sentiments.
-Anyway, I don’t know what to say, the UK government have handled the situation badly, black and brown people are dying in record numbers.
+I feel pretty calm despite the madness… Anyway, I don’t know what to say, the UK government have handled the situation badly, black and brown people are dying in record numbers.

 Then there’s the BLM movement that has been galvanised due to the tragic death of George Flloyd, cue loads of white folks rushing to demonstrate that they are not racist by sharing social media posts about how woke they are or how many times they have interacted with black people in their work.
-Some of it is well-meaning, some I find is really cringe-worthy.
+Some of it is well-meaning, some I find is really cringe.
 I have to limit my time on socials as everyone is shouting about it.
 Personally, I think it’s time white folks took the lead in addressing their part in all this.
-I’m cynical about all the social media stuff, what are you going to do outside of this virtual realm?
-How are you are going to avoid creating temporary tokenistic interventions rather than the labour intensive, challenging, durational work needed to create real change for equality and equity, what if that means you need to step down or receive less cash or commissions or whatever it is?
+How are you are going to avoid creating temporary tokenistic interventions rather than the labour intensive, challenging, durational work needed to create real change for equality and equity?
+What if that means you need to give up some power ?
 Are you still down for the cause?